 A survivor of the devastating magnitude 11.4 earthquake that sunk 75% of Tokyo (which he has no memories of), middle school student Ganta Igarashi lives an ordinary and peaceful life — until the day a mysterious man in blood-soaked crimson armor comes into Ganta's school, slaughters his entire class, and implants a strange red crystal on his chest.
 Ganta becomes the only suspect in the slayings; even though he proclaims his innocence, the court convicts Ganta and sentences him to life imprisonment at Deadman Wonderland, a privately-owned penal facility (the only one in Japan) disguised as a theme park to attract tourists.While serving his sentence, Ganta befriends Shiro, a strange albino girl who knew Ganta as a child, and discovers the truth about Deadman Wonderland: the facility houses "Deadmen" — people endowed with an ability to turn their own blood into a weapon (the "Branches of Sin") — and the sadistic proprietors of the prison force the Deadmen to fight each other to keep them occupied and to entertain the tourists willing to pay large sums of money to watch them fight.As the days drag on, Ganta — the Only Sane Man in the facility — finds himself forced to make a choice: he can either lose whatever remains of his sanity or learn to stand up for himself.Thus goes the tale of Deadman Wonderland, a monthly Shōnen manga written by Jinsei Kataoka and illustrated by Kazuma Kondou (who both worked on the Eureka Seven manga).
 The manga received an anime adaptation from Manglobe in the Spring 2011 season, and Crunchyroll simulcast the series (with English subtitles) an hour after broadcast in Japan.
 FUNimation licensed the anime in the US and Canada, and its dubbed version premiered on Toonami as part of its revival on 26 May 2012.
 Now available on DVD, Hulu, and YouTube (Rated TV-MA though there is a unique censorship difference between the sources.
 On DVD/Blu-Ray, the series is uncensored; on YouTube, the violence is censored as much as on Toonami; and on Hulu, the censorship is somewhere in between with less blurring and blackening of the screen than on YouTube or Toonami.)Tokyopop had the rights to the manga and published the English translation of the first five volumes before going under in 2011.
 However, thanks to its high ratings onToonami, Viz Mediahas picked up the manga.They began republishing the manga from the first volume on February 11, 2014.After 58 chapters, the manga series and storyline ended in July of 2013.
-The last anime episode (#12) is about at chapter 21 of the manga, making for over 30 chapters that are unadapted, with the OVA set two years later.
+The last anime episode (#12) is about at chapter 21 of the manga, making for over 30 chapters that are unadapted.
+The OVA deals with Senji (aka Crow) and is set two years after the Red Hole event (8 years before the main story).

 Deadman Wonderland contains examples of the following tropes: